mcbeev/KenticoCacheDoctor/README.md

-# KenticoCacheDoctor
+# Mcbeev.KenticoCache.Doctor

 A library useful for working with Kentico 12 MVC and Caching.
+Supports .Net framework 4.6.1 through 4.7.2.

 ## Installation

-Use NuGet to install KenticoCacheDoctor.
+Use NuGet to install Mcbeev.Kentico.CacheDoctor.

-    Install-Package KenticoCacheDoctor
+    Install-Package Mcbeev.Kentico.CacheDoctor

 To enable, add the following to your root web.config on the MVC Live site: